justinjohn0306/StyleGAN3-CLIP-ColabNB/README.md

 StyleGAN3 was created by NVIDIA.
 [Visit here](https://github.com/NVlabs/stylegan3)

 CLIP (Contrastive Language-Image Pre-Training) is a model made by OpenAI.
-For more info head over [here](https://github.com/openai/CLIP).
+For more info head over [Visit here](https://github.com/openai/CLIP).